The Complexity of Network Satisfaction Problems for Symmetric Relation Algebras with a Flexible Atom: Proof of the Result

-\begin{theorem} Let $\bf A$ be a finite, integral, symmetric relation algebra with a flexible atom, and let $A_0$ be the set of atoms of $\bf A$.
-Then either \begin{itemize} \item there exists an operation $f\colon A_0^6\rightarrow A_0$ that preserves the allowed triples of $\mathbf{A}$ and satisfies the \emph{Siggers identity}
+\begin{theorem} Let $\bf A \in \rra$ be finite integral symmetric and with a flexible atom $s$ and let $A_0$ be the set of atoms of $\bf A$.
+Then either \begin{itemize} \item there exists an operation $f\colon A_0^6\rightarrow A_0$ that preserves the allowed triples of $\mathbf{A}$, satisfies and satisfies the {Siggers identity}